ForceGT/Tata-Sky-IPTV/README.md

 - The channel url is the one that starts with `https`and ends with ```.mpd```
 - The license url following the `#KODIPROP:inputstream.adaptive.license_key=` field
 - The license url and the channel url are the only two fields needed to play the channel

+## App

+- You can simply use the android app in your mobile phone or TV, login and then generate an m3u
+- The app can be found [here](static/app.apk)
+- Note that you have to generate a new playlist before the exploit time, that is mentioned in the app, or just one day for simplicity

 # How it works (For the geeks only)